fjuradorueda/MIME/README.md

-# MIME Microbiome Metagenomic Data Simulator
+# MIME ***Microbiome Metagenomic Data Simulator***

 <p align="center">
   <img src="https://github.com/fjuradorueda/MIME/blob/main/version%202.png" alt="drawing" width="400"/>
 </p>

-Python pipeline devised to simulate multiple microbial Illumina sequences like data.
-The strength of this pipeline is the broad number of sequences' features that can be tuned.
+MIME is a python pipeline to simulate multiple microbial Illumina sequences like data.
+The strength of this pipeline is the broad number of sequences' features that can be tuned, perfectly controlling up to 11 features of your data

+## Usage

 It takes as input bacterial genomes and outputs a file with all microbial sequences with the characteristics previously tuned.

 Parameters to be tuned: